Vinkovački Banovci: Name

 The name of the village in Croatian or Serbian is plural.

 History

 The village was mentioned for the first time in 15th century.
 In 1473 the village under the name of Zavrakinci is mentioned to be on the small uplift just northwest of the village.
 First Serb settlers settled in Banovci during the reign of Charles VI, Holy Roman Emperor.
 Serb settlers at that time came from modern day Montenegro and from the region around Peć in Kosovo.
-In 1745 Slavonian Military Frontier was established in the region.
+Following Ottoman retreat from the region, the Lordship of Vukovar was established, and the village became part of its domain in 1716 until 1737 when it was transferred back to Slavonian Military Frontier.
+In 1745 Slavonian Military Frontier was fully established in the region.

 Education

-The village hosts a local branch of the Ilača-Banovci Elementary School (Osnovna škola Ilača-Banovci).
-Vinkovački Banovci branch school organizes classes between the first and the fourth grade, after which most of the pupils continue their education either in Banovci (entirely in Serbian language and with additional Serb cultural curriculum) or in Ilača (in Croatian language and without additional curriculum).
+The local school in Vinkovački Banovci was opened in 1946.
+In 1963, together with schools in nearby Ilača and Banovci, it was incorporated into a joint Ilača-Banovci Elementary School.
+In summer of 2025 the school in Vinkovački Banovci was closed after there was no new students in the village to be enrolled in the first grade.